SFU-Archives/email-archiving/archivists/a-pre-transfer.md

 ## Determine scope
 [Workflow Diagram, steps A6](../images/transfer-workflow.png)

+The Archives may acquire an entire account or just part of it.

+- Typically the Archives targets specific folders when the account will continue to be **active** following transfer (e.g. the email creator is retiring but will continue to use the account).

+- The Archives may acquire an account if it is **inactive** and it is not possible for the `producer` to access the account or undertake selection (e.g. the email creator has left the university or passed away).

+If scope = partial:

+- Advise the `producer` about the type of emails that should be transferred (see the Archives' guidelines on Email Management Best Practices, especially the section on Retention and Disposition of Email).

+- The `producer` must create a `Transfer Folder`, move all messages and folders for transfer to it, and notify the Archives will the `Transfer Folder` is ready.

 ## Create Accession record
 [Workflow Diagram, steps A9](../images/transfer-workflow.png)

+In the AIS, create a new `Accession` record:

+- Open the AIS **Archives Module** and navigate to the **Home > Accessions** tab.

+- Click the `+ New accession` button.

+- Complete fields on the **Data Entry** screen.

+- On the **Methods** tab, `Transfer method` = "Network transfer".

 ## Clear Archives transfer account
 [Workflow Diagram, steps A10](../images/transfer-workflow.png)

+Transfer takes place by ITS making a copy of the producer's `Transfer Folder` to the Archives' sponsored account dedicated to email transfer.

+- Do not process transfers from multiple accounts at the same time: **you should only process one transfer at a time through the account, therefore it must be cleared before starting the transfer.**

+- The rationale for this is that it is easier to use the OfflineImap tool on the entire transfer account rather than on specific folders within it.

+Open the Archives' transfer account in Microsoft Office.

+- There may be some administrative or mail-list messages, e.g. sent to all sponsored accounts; delete these.

+- Ensure that any messages belonging

 ## Send request to ITS to copy transfer